Project Hail Mary

 “Because I don’t have time for this bullshit,” she said.

-And let’s not forget another great thing about reading Andy Weir: you actually learn some stuff. 🧠
+Another great thing about reading Andy Weir is that you actually learn something along the way. 🧠

 “In fact, the gravity you experience in orbit is pretty much the same as you’d experience on the ground.
 The weightlessness that astronauts experience while in orbit comes from constantly falling.
 But the curvature of the Earth makes the ground go away at the same rate you fall.
 So you just fall forever.”